Create an account

 Get a weekly dose of discounts and inspiration for adventure lovers

-Many think that the winter is nothing but an adventure-hibernation.
-Sure, downhill skiing and skating are great fun, but there isn’t the same sense of exploration; there are no trails to blaze.
-We all know that true adventure waits for you on your favourite trails, but did you know it’s actually really easy to get out all year round?
-In fact, winter hiking can be just as memorable as summer hiking!
+Getting outside on a crisp day to explore snow-covered winter trails is a great pastime if you enjoy the outdoors, but for many, winter is nothing more than an adventure-hibernation.
+Sure, downhill skiing and skating are great fun, but there isn’t the same sense of exploration as setting out and finding a new trail to blaze.
+We all know that true adventure waits for you on your favourite trails, so why not make the effort to do so year round?
+Winter hiking can be just as memorable as summer hiking, especially if you can find a roster of fun winter trails to navigate!

 The winter brings a whole new face to the backcountry.
-There’s a serenity that can only be experienced first hand.
-Of course, you’ll want to be prepared.
-If you follow these tips, you’ll never have to worry about shedding that layer of winter fat ever again.
+There’s a serenity that can only be experienced first hand and a beauty unlike any other time of year.
+But of course, you’ll want to be prepared.
+If you follow these tips on having fun and staying safe on the winter trails, you’ll be confidently exploring the outdoors and will never have to worry about shedding that layer of winter fat ever again!

 There are lots of hiking clubs that keep going in winter.
 We recommend using the site Meetup to find local groups.
 In addition to Hiking clubs, there are often dedicated XC Ski clubs and snowshoe clubs.
 Going with others is much better because they know the best places to go, and it's safer in numbers.
 On the flipside, be aware that the others in the group may not know any more than you and can get you into danger.